CONSULTANT PLASTIC SURGEON

 Step 3 – Surgical procedure

-Depending on the severity of the injury, the reconstruction may involve simple closure of skin to more complex options of free tissue transfer.
-Occasionally, local tissue such as skin from the calf or muscle can be used to rotate in and cover the defect.
-However, if there is significant tissue loss with critical structures such as bones or nerves exposed, free tissue transfer from a distant site e.g. from the thigh to the foot, will need to be performed to reconstruct the missing tissue components and salvage the limb.
+Depending on the severity of the injury, the reconstruction may range from simple skin closure to more complex free tissue transfer.
+Occasionally, local tissue, such as calf skin or muscle, can be used to rotate in and cover the defect.
+However, if there is significant tissue loss with critical structures, such as bones or nerves exposed, free tissue transfer from a distant site, e.g., the thigh to the foot, will be required to reconstruct the missing tissue components and salvage the limb.

 What should I expect during my lower limb reconstruction recovery?

-In the immediate postoperative period, patients will usually be observed in a high-dependency ward with nurses who are specialized to look after flaps.
-Patients are usually kept faster for the first 24 hours and thereafter if the flap is stable, they are allowed feeds.
+In the immediate postoperative period, patients are usually observed in a high-dependency ward by nurses specialized in the care of flaps.
+Patients are usually kept fast for the first 24 hours, and thereafter, if the flap is stable, they are allowed feeds.
 Tubes and drains are usually removed after a few days.
-Patients are mobilized early if possible, and this will be done with supervision from the physiotherapist.
+Patients are mobilized early, if possible, under the physiotherapist's supervision.
 Whilst they are unable to weight-bear on the affected limb, they are often started on wheelchair mobilization and crutches.
-Once the flap is stable the patients can be discharged and followed up in the outpatient clinic.
+Once the flap is stable, the patients can be discharged and followed up in the outpatient clinic.
 Depending on the severity of the injury, patients may take weeks to months for rehabilitation as they begin their road to recovery.

-Limb reconstruction and limb salvage can be life-changing for patients as they regain or maintain the ability to ambulate.
+Limb reconstruction and limb salvage can be life-changing for patients, enabling them to regain or maintain the ability to ambulate.
 However, the road to recovery can be long and it may take some time before they are rehabilitated to full recovery.